MEET OUR INSTRUCTORS & STAFF

 Denise Olive Daniele, Dance Captain

-Denise began dancing at the age of four with the Gray School in Connecticut.
-She danced at the championship level for 7 years, placing in the New England Regional Oireachtas and qualifying for the North American championships.
-During college, she was an assistant instructor for the Gray School.
-In 2005, Denise joined the Culkin School, where she won several Regional Championship adult ceili titles before competing at the 2009 World Irish Dance Championships.
+Denise began dancing at the age of three with the Gray School in Connecticut.
+With the Gray School, she danced at the championship level for 7 years, placing several times in the top ten at the New England Regional Oireachtas.
+During and after college, she was an assistant instructor for the Gray School.
+In 2005, Denise joined the Culkin School, where she competed as an Open Championship dancer, dancing solos at National level and figure teams at the World Irish Dance Championships.
 Denise is our current Dance Captain, who is responsible for assisting in championship level classes as well as choreographing performance pieces.
 She is currently sitting the Grade Exams working towards receiving the CLRG certification.

 Kate began Irish dancing at the age of seven with the Burke School in Youngstown, Ohio, and has qualified for the World Championships four times, competing in Belfast in 2006.
 She has also studied with the Cannon School in Cleveland and taught adult classes at John Carroll University.
 Kate joined the Culkin School in 2002 and competed as an Open Championship dancer for several years.
 She currently helps the school manage performances of all kinds.
 Kate is also the coordinator of CULKIN LIVE, a dance troupe consisting of current Culkin dancers and alumni.
 She works closely with the band Lilt and choreographs many of her pieces to their musical scores.
 It’s a wonderful way for Irish dancers to stay involved while they continue their studies and begin their careers.